yajra/laravel-datatables-docs/buttons-fast-excel.md

 # Fast Excel Integration

 [Fast-Excel](https://github.com/rap2hpoutre/fast-excel) is recommended when exporting bulk records.

+## LIMITATIONS!

+FastExcel integration uses cursor behind the scene thus eager loaded columns will not work on export.
+You must used join statements if you want to export related columns.
+Also, column value formatting like converting boolean to Yes or No should be done on SQL LEVEL.

 ## Usage